Class 10 (Y4)

 "The more that you read, the more things you will know.
 The more that you learn, the more places you'll go." - Dr Seuss

 Children are expected to read daily at home.
 Reading books and reading records need to be in school every day.
-Books will be changed on a Monday, Wednesday and Friday.
+Books will be changed whenever they finish them.
 Please make sure reading records are signed by an adult every time your child reads at home.
-If a child's reading record is signed at least 3 times a week they will be rewarded with raffle tickets for the reading at home draw.
+Every time children read at home, they receive a raffle ticket which will go in a draw for the lucky dip on Friday.

 Class 10's weekly spelling test is on a Friday.
-A new list of spellings to practise will be given to take home every week and will also be uploaded to Microsoft Teams.
+A new list of spellings to practise will be given to take home every week.

 What are we learning?